 Leasehold Improvement 8 years

 Furniture & Fixtures 8 years

 Plant & Machinery 8 years

+Service Equipment 8 years

 Office Equipment 8 years

 The depreciation method and useful lives, as well as residual values if not insignificant are reassessed annually.
 Any change is accounted for as a change in accounting estimate by changing the depreciation charge for the current and future periods.